Community Education Provider Networks

 We are working in collaboration with Health Education England on a programme of work from April 2016 until March 2018 to establish the CEPNs in the South West.
 The CEPNs will be self-supporting and directing on completion of the programme.

-Community Education Provider Networks (CEPNs) in Cornwall and Isles of Scilly, Devon and Somerset are set out to achieve:
+Community Education Provider Networks (CEPNs) in Cornwall and the Isles of Scilly, Devon and Somerset are set out to achieve:

 Joined up infrastructure

 - Network development – governance, systems and processes

 - Understand the challenges and implications of place-based plans

 - Reliable workforce data; baseline profile and skills mix

 Increased education capability and capacity

 - Increased number of mentors and sharing resources

 - Additional community training placements - including those for pre-qualified nursing students